-Description of significant risks related to corruption identified through the risk assessments
+Description of significant risks related to corruption identified through the risk assessments The following were the risks identified as most significant in connection with fraud and corruption at GEB:

+Misappropriation of the organization's funds to favor third parties.

+Inadequate control in establishing and managing framework contracts and purchase orders.

+Unauthorized access to technological applications and/or infrastructure systems.

+GEB

-GEB Misappropriation of the organization's funds to favor third Inadequate control in establishing and managing framewo Unauthorized access to technological applications and/or Failure to detect in a timely manner any conflicts of interes Weaknesses in the goods and services contracting proces documents, insufficient technical capacity of contractors, f Third parties included in ML/TF sanctions lists that may pro Contracts with third parties included in ML/TF sanctions lisentities.
+Failure to detect in a timely manner any conflicts of interest of contracted personnel and in goods and services contracting processes.

+Weaknesses in the goods and services contracting processes (superficial preliminary or feasibility studies, targeted request for bid documents, insufficient technical capacity of contractors, filtered information).

+Third parties included in ML/TF sanctions lists that may produce impairment of image or lead to penalties from regulatory agencies.

+Contracts with third parties included in ML/TF sanctions lists that may produce impairment of image or lead to penalties from regulatory entities.